Four different descriptions of the course design process

 - Follow the Blueprint and the Route Map and elaborate on the required learning activities and materials;

 - Not all activities and materials are ready for use.
-Make an analysis and a work plan necessary to complete the blended learning course for a short and longer time;
+Make an analysis and a work plan necessary to complete the blended learning course for both short and longer times;

 - Discuss with your colleagues and the management regarding the effects of the course on the curriculum;